Chief Minister of Andhra Pradesh: History

 The Andhra State, a precursor to the modern state of Andhra Pradesh, was established on 1 October 1953, following the Andhra movement.
 The formation of Andhra State was made possible by the Andhra State Act, which was passed in the Parliament of India in September 1953.
 This significant development was ignited by a determined fast led by Potti Sreeramulu, whose sacrifice ultimately catalysed the demand for a new linguistic state.

 The newly created Andhra State included 11 districts in the Telugu-speaking region of the Madras State, with Kurnool as its capital and a unicameral parliamentary system with a legislative assembly chamber.

 A total of two people have served as the chief minister during the period, of which both of them belonged to the Indian National Congress.
 Bezawada Gopala Reddy was the longest-serving chief minister of the region during this period.
 Chandulal Madhavlal Trivedi was the only governor in office during this period.

 Andhra Pradesh was officially created on 1 November 1956, through the enactment of the States Reorganisation Act in August 1956.
 This led to the dissolution of Hyderabad State, with its divisions becoming part of Mysore State and Bombay State.
 Concurrently, the integration of Telugu-speaking regions into Andhra State laid the foundation of a bicameral parliamentary system consisting of Legislative Council and Legislative Assembly chambers.

 Originally situated in Hyderabad, the capital later moved to Amaravati in 2017 following the implementation of the Andhra Pradesh Reorganisation Act, which led to the formation of Telangana on 2 June 2014 and a reduction in the assembly constituencies from 294 to 175.
 Despite these significant boundary changes, the state continued to be recognised as Andhra Pradesh.

 Currently, there are a total of 175 assembly constituencies in the state.
 The legislative council is the upper house with 58 members.
-N. Chandrababu Naidu of the TDP is the longest-serving chief minister of the state, followed by Kasu Brahmananda Reddy of the Congress.
-The Congress and TDP are the longest-ruling political parties in the state of Andhra Pradesh.
+The INC are the longest-ruling political parties in the state of Andhra Pradesh.